flynx/pWiki/bootstrap/Doc/Path.md

 page directly, but any view will resolve to a page via the _acquisition process_

-Any page is a view, but not every view is a page.
+Any page is a view, every view resolves to a page, but not every view is a page.

 (see: _Page acquisiton_ below)